Technology Function Assessment

 What does Diagnose actually show us? ›

-Diagnose is two weeks embedded with your team, mapping exactly what's broken and how we'd fix it.
+Diagnose is two weeks embedded with your team, mapping exactly what is broken and how we would fix it.

 You get complete clarity on whether the CTO is the problem or the system around them is the problem.
 You see where delivery is breaking down and why.
 You understand what needs to change in how the CEO and CTO interact.
 You know if the team has the capability to transform or if you need different people.

-At the end, you get a transformation map that shows exactly what we'd do over six months, what would change week by week, and what success looks like at each stage.
-This isn't a 100 page report you'll never read.
-It's a working document that becomes the roadmap if you move to Transform.
+At the end, you get a transformation map that shows exactly what we would do over six months, what would change week by week, and what success looks like at each stage.
+This is not a 100 page report you will never read.
+It is a working document that becomes the roadmap if you move to Transform.

 Most people use Diagnose as proof that this will actually work before committing the full $60K.
 You invest $5,000 to see if we genuinely understand your situation and can fix it.
 If you decide to proceed within 14 days, that $5,000 is credited and you prepay the remaining $55,000.
-If you decide this isn't right, you've spent $5,000 to get complete clarity on what needs to happen, which is valuable regardless.
+If you decide this is not right, you have spent $5,000 to get complete clarity on what needs to happen, which is valuable regardless.

 What actually changes during Transform? ›